kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 (recall that many in-process DMBSs have an "in-memory/ephemeral" mode).
 There are several scenarios when this is beneficial (see this [blog post](https://blog.kuzudb.com/post/how-bauplan-leverages-kuzu/) for a detailed case study).
 One common case is to create on-demand databases over a small subset of data from other large data sources.
+This case is especially common for graph databases because graph databases are often created by ingesting records from other tabular data sources.

 Suppose you are working at a game company and one of your systems keeps track of the IPs users login from in a large Postgres database (say billions of records).
 Suppose